jamesAlhassan/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c script -      prints the the string "Programming is like building a multilingual puzzle using puts

 5-printf.c script - prints the string "with proper grammar, but the outcome is a piece of art" using printf

+6-size.c script - prints the sizes of various data types